lukaskontenis/pynlopol/README.md

-# pynolpol
+# pynlopol

 ## Overview

-pynolpol is a Python library for nonlinear microscopy and polarimetry.
+pynlopol is a Python library for nonlinear microscopy and polarimetry.

 ## Quick start

-pynolpol requires Python v3.6 or later.
+pynlopol requires Python v3.6 or later.
 To run the scripts from the command line, Python has to be included in the system path.

-Install pynolpol using:
+Install pynlopol using:

-python -m pip install --upgrade --extra-index-url https://pypi.python.org/simple --index-url https://test.pypi.org/simple pynolpol
+python -m pip install --upgrade --extra-index-url https://pypi.python.org/simple --index-url https://test.pypi.org/simple pynlopol

 Your Python folder should now contain a PIPO analysis script under Scripts: fit_pipo_img.py